 There are many different ways to organize your binder.
 You can do it based on store, based on how you shop in the store, or whatever way works for you.
 If you overthink things like me, you’ll probably change it around more than once.
 It’s your binder, do what works for you.
 Here’s what so far, has worked for me.

 When you open the outer pocket you see this are for my pen, sharpie, small pair of scissors and in the clear pocket would be my handy dandy calculator that I know the kids have put their hands on because I can’t find it!
-And I didn’t want to put off this blogpost any further just for the calculator.
+And I didn’t want to put off this post any further just for the calculator.
 The top of the black side is a zippered pouch with little pockets that you could put your cellphone in, or other items.
 When I’m doing the grocer shopping I put my money in here instead of carrying a purse.

 Inside the binder is an accordion file which I use to put in the weekly sales ads, inserts I need to clip and my notebook that I write down the shopping trips on.